Hosts File Location & Quick Guide: Windows, Linux, and macOS

 The Registry Before DNS

 Think of the hosts file as a local address book.
 When you type a domain like txtnode.com into your browser, your operating system first checks this local registry before asking a DNS server.
 If it finds a match, it stops right there.
-This "local-first" logic is what makes the hosts file so significant for engineering tasks.
+This "local-first" logic is what makes the hosts file location and its contents so significant for engineering tasks.

 Location of the Protocol